Your Guide to FedRAMP Diagrams

 Data Flow Diagram

 Data flow diagrams illustrate how data moves through the information system as well as the type of encryption while it is in transit or at rest.
-FedRAMP requires a data flow diagram that delineates how data comes into and out of the authorization boundary, including data transmitted to / from all external systems and services.
-Data flow includes federal customer user authentication logical data flow, administrative and support personnel user authentication data flow, and system application data flow.
-The data flow diagram is a living document that is updated and reviewed regularly for accuracy.
+FedRAMP requires a data flow diagram that should address all components reflected in the ABD, that also delineates how data comes into and out of the authorization boundary, including data transmitted to / from all external systems and services.
+Data flows should include (but is not limited to) federal customer end-user, administrative and support personnel as well as CSP data flow administrative and support personnel, and system application data flow.
+The data flow diagram is a living document that is updated and reviewed regularly for accuracy by Agency personnel, Third Party Assessment Organizations (3PAOs) and/or FedRAMP and DISA.

-- All data at rest must be protected with FIPS 140-2 validated encryption
+- All data at rest must be protected with NSA approved or FIPS 140-2/-3 validated encryption.

-- All data in transit, internal and external to the boundary, must be protected with FIPS 140-2 validated encryption.
-This includes federal data and metadata as well as system data (such as audit logs).
+- All data in transit must be protected with NSA approved or FIPS 140-2/-3 validated encryption.
+This includes federal data and metadata as well as system data (such as audit logs) within the boundary.

-NOTE: FIPS 140-2 applies to NIST tested and validated cryptographic modules that use approved algorithms
+NOTE: FIPS 140-2/-3 applies to National Institute of Standards and Technology (NIST) tested and validated cryptographic modules that use approved algorithms.

 - Depict all ports and protocols for inbound and outbound traffic.
-(Several diagrams can be utilized if needed)
+(Multiple subcomponent diagrams can be utilized if needed)

 Example Data Flow Diagram